cirlabs/border_fence_map/README.md

 You must also make it clear that the data is available under the Open Database License.
 If you are distributing the shapefiles in a data form, you can name and [link directly to the license](https://opendatacommons.org/licenses/odbl/1.0/).

+### Fields in the data

+The first six fields are the primary fields of interest for most users.
+The remaining fields are to preserve references to OpenStreetMap data from [our original fence map project](http://cironline.org/blog/post/surprising-tools-cir-used-map-us-mexico-border-fence-6255).
+While the current fence data has not been imported into OpenStreetMap, we hope to do so in the future.

+id
+gen_type
+project
+seg_name
+created
+updated
+last_osm_d
+way_id
+barrier
+taglist

 ### More about the project
 You can [read more about our fence/wall mapping work on our website.](https://www.revealnews.org/article/the-wall-building-a-continuous-u-s-mexico-barrier-would-be-a-tall-order/)